Replace & Retrofit

 - Replace Old Toilets

-Toilets are the largest indoor water users, which means replacing an old, inefficient toilet with a new model can pay for itself in a few years.
+Toilets are the largest indoor water users in single family homes, which means replacing an old, inefficient toilet with a new model can pay for itself in a few years.
 Toilets installed in 1994 and earlier use 3.5 to 5 gallons per flush.
 Toilets sold today use as little as 0.8 gallon per flush.
 Customers can receive a rebate from Denver Water for installing a high-efficiency toilet.

 - Replace Old Showerheads

-An old showerhead uses three to eight gallons of water per minute, while a new model uses as little as 1.5 gallons per minute.
+An old showerhead (pre-1993) uses three to eight gallons of water per minute.
+High–efficiency showerheads that earn the WaterSense label use no more than 2.0 gallons per minute, some models use as little as 1.5 gallons per minute.
 To replace a showerhead, unscrew the old showerhead (you may have to use wide-grip pliers with protective masking tape around the showerhead base) and screw on the new one.
 Wrap a bit of Teflon tape around the threads before screwing on the new showerhead.